-DanceTCU is the performance company of the School for Classical & Contemporary Dance.
-Every BFA major is part of DanceTCU, which produces numerous performances each year.
-The faculty/guest artist concerts are produced twice a year, fall and spring, and feature works from established masterwork repertoire as well as new work created by faculty and guest choreographers.
+DanceTCU is the performance company of the School for Classical & Contemporary Dance (SCCDance).
+Every dance major is part of DanceTCU, which produces numerous performances each year.
+The faculty/guest artist concerts are produced twice a year, fall and spring, and feature works from established masterwork repertoire as well as works staged or created by faculty and guest choreographers.

 Twice each year, senior BFA majors create new choreography for their performance series: Senior Choreography Concert (fall) and Capstone Dance Concert (spring).
 The spring capstone choreography and performance projects are the culminating BFA event for each BFA candidate in the SCCDance.

 Performance opportunities are available to all dance majors, from the first year through the senior year.
 Auditions are held at the beginning of the fall semester for the DanceTCU faculty/guest artist concerts and the fall Senior Choreography Concert.
 Performances are offered at various campus venues including Ed Landreth Auditorium and Erma Lowe Studio Theatre.
 DanceTCU has also performed in TCU’s Van Cliburn Concert Hall as part of the 150-year Celebration kick-off concert and for the Black Excellence Gala concert.
 Each academic year may also offer off-campus performance opportunities.
 Recent invitations have included Fort Worth Dance Festival at Fort Worth’s historic I.M.Terrell High School for Performing and Visual Arts and STEM and Dancing Across Borders with DBDT: Encore!, at the W.E.
 Scott Theatre.